It's property tax collection season for local governments - NewsBreak

 JONESBOROUGH, Tenn.
 (WJHL) — Members of a Washington County committee want the full county commission to reject a proposed settlement agreement that would end the county’s lawsuit against BrightRidge and Bitcoin mine operator Red Dog Technologies.
 “I think it’s time we put this in the past so I’m going to make a recommendation that we […]

-Syncspace, an organization set up to help drive and develop entrepreneurial investments in Kingsport, is asking the city for a $125,000 grant in order to help leverage more money and assist with operations of its Innovation Village.
-Heath Guinn, president of syncspace, presented to the Kingsport Board of Mayor and...
+KINGSPORT — Sync Space, an organization set up to help drive and develop entrepreneurial investments in Kingsport, is asking the city for $125,000 in order to help leverage more money and assist with operations of its Innovation Village.
+Heath Guinn, president of Sync Space, outlined the proposal to the...

 winsightgrocerybusiness.com